BarthV/alertmanager-deadman-receiver/README.md

-# alertmanager-deadman-notifier
+# alertmanager-deadman-receiver

-An alertmanager receiver that only create notifications & tickets when an previously known alert stops reporting.
+An alertmanager's webhooks receiver that only create notifications & tickets when an previously known alert stops reporting.

 ## Notifier support matrix